MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-sell-products.md

 ---
-title: Create a Sales Order and Sell Products
+title: Create a Customer Sales Order and Sell Products
 description: Describes how to create a sales order to record your agreement with a customer to sell or trade products under specific terms.
 author: SorenGP